 They are the result of hundreds of years of salt mining in the area.
 The main draws are underground chapels and even an underground cathedral, all made out of salt by miners centuries ago.
-The whole experience is quite unique.
+The whole experience is unique.

-You can reach the mines easily by bus from Krakow MDA bus station.
+You can reach the mines easily by bus from the Krakow MDA bus station.
 Entry to the mines for non-Polish visitors is 93pln (€21/$25).

 A tour of the mines takes around 3 hours and tickets can be booked through the official Krakow Salt Mines site.

 However, like with Auschwitz, the Krakow Salt Mines can get very busy.
 Around 1.5 million people visit every year (and approximately 2 million visit Auschwitz).
 So you need to book in advance.

 The last entry to the Salt Mines isn’t until 5 pm, with the mines closing around 8 pm in summer to allow for the three-hour tour.
 If you are driving, you could start at Auschwitz in the morning and stop off in Wieliczka at the mines on your way back to Krakow.

 If traveling by public transport, you must return to the Krakow MDA bus station from Auschwitz and then head back out the 15km to the salt mines.

 If you don’t have a car, but you’re also not on a super-tight budget, then by far, the easiest way to see both Auschwitz and the Wieliczka Salt Mines on the same day is to book a one-day Auschwitz and Krakow Salt Mines tour.